-Name of my first partner:

-Partner 1 thought my treasure was at (,

-I thought my partner's treasure was at (,) I found the treasure / got lost. (arcle one)

-Name of my second partner:

-Partner 1 thought my treasure was at (,

-I thought my partner's treasure was at (,) I found the treasure / got lost. (arcle one)

-Name of my third partner:

-Partner 1 thought my treasure was at (

-Partner 1 thought my treasure was at (I thought my partner's treasure was at (

-Partner 1 thought my treasure was at (I thought my partner's treasure was at (Name of my fourth partner:

-Partner 1 thought my treasure was at (I thought my partner's treasure was at (Name of my fourth partner:
+Name of my first partner: Partner 1 thought my treasure was at (,) Partner 1 found my treasure / got lost. (circle one) I thought my partner's treasure was at () I found the treasure / got lost. (circle one) Name of my second partner: Partner 1 thought my treasure was at (,) Partner 1 found my treasure / got lost. (circle one) I thought my partner's treasure was at (,) I found the treasure / got lost. (circle one) Name of my third partner: ) Partner 1 found my treasure / got lost. (circle one) Partner 1 thought my treasure was at (, Partner 1 thought my treasure was at (,) Partner 1 found my treasure / got lost. (circle one) Partner 1 thought my treasure was at ( Partner 1 thought my treasure was at (I thought my partner's treasure was at (Name of my fourth partner: